julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

-This allows us to do 1:1 definitions and assignments, that is, cases where we have one value and one variable.
+The function `defineOrAssign` allows us to do 1:1 definitions and assignments, that is, cases where we have one value and one variable.
 There are more cases though: Tuples representing multiple return values can be unpacked, and there might simply be no values at all when defining (which would create zero values for their respective type, like `null` for a pointer type).

 The function `defineOrAssignMany` takes care of that.
 It takes multiple LHS expressions and multiple RHS expressions, and then unpacks the RHS expressions into a list of permissions and a list of dependencies.
-It then fills up the RHS with zero values to handle the zero value case mentioned above, and finally calls `defineOrAssign` to do the actual definitions or assignments:
+If there are less RHS expressions than LHS expressions, the missing ones are substituted with permissions for zero values, so we can handle cases like `var x int` where no values are specified.
+Finally, `defineOrAssign` is called for each pair of LHS expression and `RHS` permissions.

 ```go
 func (i *Interpreter) defineOrAssignMany(st Store, stmt ast.Stmt, lhsExprs []ast.Expr, rhsExprs []ast.Expr, isDefine bool, allowUnowned bool) Store {
 	var deps []Borrowed